Skip to content

 Run the test program

-Once you have implemented all changes documented above, you can run the “bike_system_part2” test again.
+Once you have implemented all changes documented above, you can run the “bike_system_part2” test program again.
+Check whether the test duration before failure and document the changes.

 Question 3